How to Setup a GRUG Stack Environment

 Make templates directory

-Make a directory called templates
+Make a directory called templates in the core app.

-Make a directory called core
+Make a directory called core in the templates folder (stop asking questions, grug).

 We'll use this directory later.
 Still more setup to do.